grd/FreePDM/src/filesystem/README.md

 TheFilesystem class containes all the things that are needed to manipulate files inside the PDM.
 Essentially it is a storage of files.

 ## Import / Export of files
-`Filesystem.import` allowes to import a file or files inside the PDM.
+`Filesystem.import` allows to import a file or files inside the PDM.
 When you import a file the meta-data also gets imported.
 The local files remain untouched.
 When you import a file or files you need to set a directory and a description.
 The new file inside the PDM gets a revision number automatically.

-`Filesystem.export` allowes to export a file of files to a certain directory.
+`Filesystem.export` allows to export a file of files to a certain directory.

 ## Revision of files
 `Filesystem.revision` sets a file of files to a new level that is according to the previous file or files.
 It allows to automatically generates PDF and STEP/STL files.

 ## Opening a revisioned file
-`Filesystem.openrevisionend` allowes to export a revisoned file (an older version of a file).
+`Filesystem.openrevisionend` allows to export a revisoned file (an older version of a file).
 We all make mistakes so opening an older file can be crucial.

 ## Check-out / Check-in
 `Filesystem.checkoutfile` locks a file so that others can't accidentally check-in a different file.